Pradeep Pandey

 Pradeep Pandey "Chintu" is an Indian actor mainly active in Bhojpuri language films.
 In 2009 Pandey made his acting debut in the Bhojpuri film Deewana, for which he won the Juri Mention Award.

 Early life and education

-Pradeep Pandey was born on 9 December 1992 in Bombay city of Maharashtra.
+Pandey was born on 9 December 1992 in Bombay city of Maharashtra.
 He is the son of filmmaker Rajkumar R. Pandey, who is known for his works mostly in Bhojpuri films.

 Career

 In 2009 Pandey made his acting debut in the Bhojpuri movie Deewana, for which he won the Juri Mention Award.

 He is also known by the names "Chintu" and "Pradeep Pandey Chintu" in the Bhojpuri film industry.